Phoenix15049/Smooth-tracking-camera-script/README.md

 ![alt text](https://github.com/Phoenix15049/Smooth-tracking-camera-script/blob/main/Assets/MovingCamera.gif)

 ## Usage
-To use this script, apply it to the camera you are using.
+To use this Unity C# script, apply it to the camera you are using.

 ![alt text](https://github.com/Phoenix15049/Smooth-tracking-camera-script/blob/main/Assets/MovingCamSetting.jpg)